getting started

 New Student Guide

-We know starting yoga and joining a new studio can sometimes feel intimidating.
-And you probably have lots of questions about us and our classes.
+Starting yoga and joining a new studio can sometimes feel confusing and scary.
+And you probably have lots of questions about us and what we offer.
+You’ve come to the right place!

 If you’ve never taken a class at Living Yoga before, take advantage of our New Student Membership.

-We created this special membership to make it as easy and affordable for you to sample all our offerings.
+We created this special membership to make it as easy and affordable for you to sample our offerings.
 That way, you can find the yoga styles that you enjoy and the teachers that are right for you.

 Taking lots of classes is also the best way to develop a consistent yoga practice.
+We recommend coming to the studio at least twice a week.

 If you decide this membership isn’t for you, simply cancel it during your first month.
 And it’s easy to do — just login to your account or send us an email.
 No hard feelings!

-Back To Basics
+Back to Basics

 This is our introductory level vinyasa class, focusing on basic poses, pranayama and meditation practices that yogis will return to time and time again.
 Flexibility is is not required!
 Beginners will build a foundation for a lifelong practice.
 Experienced students will also benefit by refining their alignment and techniques in preparation for more advanced poses.

-THU 5:30PM
+THURSDAY 5:30PM

 Friday Night Remedy